alipianu/Imgrypt/README.md

 ### Downloading and Installing Imgrypt
-To install Imgrypt, navigate to the *Releases* tab, locate the latest release, and choose Source code (*.zip*).
+To install Imgrypt, navigate to the *Releases* tab, locate the latest release, and choose *Source code (.zip)*.
 As of now, the latest release is *v1.0.0*.
-Once the zip file has been downloaded, extract it to any location on your computer and inside the folder navigate to **Imgrypt Installer** -> **Debug**, where you should find the Imgrypt Installer.
+Once the .zip file has been downloaded, extract its contents to any destination on your computer and inside the extracted folder navigate to **Imgrypt Installer** -> **Debug**, where you should find the *Imgrypt Installer*.
 After running and completing the installer, check to see that Imgrypt has been installed properly on your computer by **1)** ensuring that the installation location contains 4 files (*Imgrypt.exe*, *Imgrypt.exe.config*, *Imgrypt.ico*, *System.Net.Http.dll*) and **2)** Imgrypt is listed as a program on your computer in *Add or remove programs*.

 To run Imgrypt, you must run the *Imgrypt.exe* file in the installation location.
 For ease of access, you can create a shortcut of the executable and copy it to the desktop.

-After installation, the *.zip* folder and extracted folder can now be deleted.
+After installation, the *.zip* file and extracted folder can now be deleted.

 ### Uninstalling Imgrypt